Alfombracitario/Alfombracitario/README.md

 ### Philosophy?
 > Fewer dependencies.
 More control.
 Pure optimization.

-Do I do that always?
-If I have unlimited time, YES.

 ---

 btw, you can find me on youtube as Alfombra de madera (@alfombracitario)